This is a guest post by author Alishba M.

 1. Fewer high-pressure situations

 That sinking feeling when a bug pops up right before a deadline?
 No one enjoys last-minute fire drills.
-Unit testing helps prevent these high-pressure situations by catching potential issues early in the development process.
-By testing small, isolated functions from the start, developers can identify and resolve defects before they escalate into system-wide failures.
+Unit testing helps reduce these high-pressure situations by catching defects early in the development process.
+By testing small, isolated functions from the start, developers can identify and resolve problems before they grow into larger system-wide issues.

 2. Support safe refactoring